Logo

 Threat Intelligence & Infrastructure Attribution

 Threat actors often reuse specific DNS hosting providers or even operate their own nameservers across multiple malicious domains.
 A Reverse DNS Lookup by nameserver hostname surfaces all domains using the same NS - an effective clustering technique for attributing campaign infrastructure.
-WhoisFreaks' Reverse DNS tool supports NS-based reverse lookups directly.
+The WhoisFreaks Reverse DNS tool supports NS-based reverse lookups directly.

 ISPs & Registrars